migratorydata/terraform-azure-migratorydata/README.md

 enable_monitoring = true
 ```

-To update the version of MigratoryData Push server, update the `ansible/vars.yaml` file.
+To update the version of MigratoryData server, update the `ansible/vars.yaml` file.
 The following variables are required:

   - `package_url` - The URL where the MigratoryData package can be downloaded.
   - `package_name` - The name of the MigratoryData package.